 Authorization determines whether specific users can read, write, and do other operations on API resources.
-It just works at the level of whole resources -- it doesn't discriminate based on arbitrary object fields.
-If the built-in authorization options don't meet your needs, and Authorization webhook allows calling out to user-provided code to make an authorization decision.
+It works at the level of whole resources -- it doesn't discriminate based on arbitrary object fields.
+If the built-in authorization options don't meet your needs, Authorization webhook allows calling out to user-provided code to make an authorization decision.

 Dynamic Admission Control

 After a request is authorized, if it is a write operation, it also goes through Admission Control steps.
 In addition to the built-in steps, there are several extensions: